 - (a) Requests.
 Any City Official may request an Advisory Opinion on a question of compliance with this Article.
-Requests shall be submitted in writing to the City Auditor, who shall assign the request to a Panel. - (b) Issuance.
+Requests shall be submitted in writing to the City Auditor, who shall assign the request to a Panel or Special Counsel. - (b) Issuance.
 A Panel of the Board of Ethics shall issue Advisory Opinions upon request.
-Advisory Opinions shall be issued within thirty (30) days of receipt of the request. - (c) Reliance.
-It shall be an affirmative defense to a Complaint that the Accused relied upon an Advisory Opinion.
-In making a determination on the proper disposition of a Complaint, the Board of Ethics may dismiss the Complaint if the Board finds that: - (1) the Accused reasonably relied in good faith upon an Advisory Opinion; - (2) the request for an Advisory Opinion fairly and accurately disclosed the relevant facts; and - (3) less than five (5) years elapsed between the date the Advisory Opinion was issued and the date of the conduct in question.
+Advisory Opinions shall be issued within thirty (30) days of receipt of the request.
+This time limitation is tolled and shall not run until the Board of Ethics is empaneled and its Rules of Procedure are confirmed by the City Council. - (c) Reliance.
+It shall be an affirmative defense to a Complaint that the Respondent relied upon an Advisory Opinion.
+In making a determination on the proper disposition of a Complaint, the Board of Ethics may dismiss the Complaint if the Board finds that:

+- (1) the Respondent reasonably relied in good faith upon an Advisory Opinion; - (2) the request for an Advisory Opinion fairly and accurately disclosed the relevant facts; and - (3) less than five (5) years elapsed between the date the Advisory Opinion was issued and the date of the conduct in question.